 “The Sonata, dedicated to her, fits her like a glove: musical extremes that demand great technical skill..
 The soulful playing of Smits inexorably impresses that despair upon the listener...The last movement provides ample scope to Smits’ intuitive almost improvising way of playing.” -Haarlems Dagblad, the Netherlands.

-In 2010 she was invited for three seasons by the Posthuis Theater in Heerenveen (Nl) to create her own annual series of 7 concerts; the ‘Pamela Smits and Friends Concerts’ where she performed with acclaimed artists like violinist Isabelle van Keulen and trumpettist Peter Masseurs and organized masterclasses.
-She regularly gives recitals, such as with German pianist Sabine Simon, with whom she has been collaborating for almost 25 years, performing in joint recitals in various tours together in the USA, Germany, Austria and the Netherlands.
-She has been collaborating intensively with Dutch pianist Tobias Borsboom ever since 2017.
-Their playing was immediately met with great enthusiasm by the press and public: “ They enchanted with their playing ..There two poets of the keys and strings had found each other” . -Westdeutsche Zeitung, Germany.
+In 2010, Pamela was invited for three seasons by the Posthuis Theater in Heerenveen (NL) to create her own annual series of seven concerts; the Pamela Smits and Friends Concerts, where she performed with acclaimed artists such as violinist Isabelle van Keulen and trumpettist Peter Masseurs, and organized masterclasses.
+Pamela regularly gives recitals, such as with German pianist Sabine Simon, with whom she has been collaborating for almost 25 years, performing in joint recitals in various tours together in the USA, Germany, Austria, and the Netherlands.
+With pianist/composer Olli Mustonen, she gave a well-received recital in Amsterdam (2021), including the performance of Mustonen’s Taivaanvalot (Heavenly Lights 2019) for tenor, cello and piano, together with Mexican baritone Emmanuel Franco and the composer behind the grand piano.
+She has been collaborating regularly with Dutch pianist Tobias Borsboom ever since 2017 after inviting him as a guest-programmer of the concert series Vriendenconcerten.
+Their playing was immediately met with great enthusiasm by the press and public:

-In 2008 she gave a masterclass via an at the time pioneering high speed internet connection in collaboration with Internet2, InHolland and the New World Symphony in Miami Beach, which was viewed at universities all over the world.
-She has given masterclasses in Germany, the United States and the Netherlands, such as at Duke University, Newark Academy in New York (USA), the NRC Café in Amsterdam (Netherlands), the Akademie für Tonkunst in Darmstadt, and was for 4 seasons the cello and chamber music teacher of the summercourse at the Landesmusikakademie Hessen in Schlitz (Germany).
+In 2008 Pamela gave a masterclass via an at-the-time pioneering high-speed internet connection in collaboration with Internet2, InHolland, and the New World Symphony in Miami Beach, which was viewed at universities all over the world.
+She has given masterclasses in Germany, the United States, and the Netherlands, at such locations as Duke University, Newark Academy in New York (USA), the NRC Café in Amsterdam (Netherlands), the Akademie für Tonkunst in Darmstadt, and was for four seasons the cello and chamber music teacher of the summer course at the Landesmusikakademie Hessen in Schlitz (Germany).
 Having taught since the age of 16, she also served as a teaching assistant to Jirí Prchal at the Stedelijk Conservatory Leeuwarden for three years.
 From 1994 to 1997, she was the principal cellist of the New World Symphony directed by Michael Tilson Thomas.

 Ms. Smits studied with Czech cellist Jiří Prchal at Stedelijk Conservatory Leeuwarden, with Jean Decroos (principal cellist of the Royal Concertgebouw Orchestra at the time) at Sweelinck Conservatory Amsterdam, and with Janos Starker at Indiana University, Bloomington (USA).
-She participated in summer courses and masterclasses given by Anner Bylsma, Lynn Harrell, Steven Isserlis, Paul Tortelier, Miloš Sádlo, Ivan Monighetti, Saša Večtomov Ivan Monighetti, Natalia Gutman and the renowned pianist/teacher György Sebök in Ernen, Switzerland.
+She participated in summer courses and masterclasses given by Anner Bylsma, Lynn Harrell, Steven Isserlis, Paul Tortelier, Miloš Sádlo, Ivan Monighetti, Saša Večtomov Ivan Monighetti, Natalia Gutman, and the renowned pianist/teacher György Sebök in Ernen, Switzerland.

 ARTIST IN RESIDENCE